 Every day we solve problems.
 Some people solve many problems, some few.
-Most likely in your project there is a person, who solves most of the problems.
+Most likely, there is a person in your project or team who solves most of the problems.
 Sometimes it’s a Business Analyst, sometimes it’s a Designer, most often it’s a Product Owner.
-He knows the market, the domain, the customers, the competitors, the features.
-He knows how things should work and pushes his solutions hard.
-Usually the team can’t resist and just accepts this situation.
+They know the market, the domain, the customers, the competitors, the features.
+They know how things should work, and they push their solutions hard.
+Usually, the team can’t resist and just accepts this situation.
 Is it good?
 Can we find better ways?
 Well, we’ll have to have quite a lengthy journey to find out.

 Setting the Stage

 Imagine, you have a new feature in the backlog.
-At this point we have several potential scenarios with a different level of harm:
+At this point, we have several potential scenarios, each with with a different level of harm:

 - Leave everything up to the developer.

-- Discuss this user story just before the implementation, come up with a solution and do no specs.
-Make all the decisions on the fly.
+- Discuss the user story just before implementation, come up with a solution and do no specs.
+Make all decisions on the fly.

-- Discuss this user story just before the implementation, come up with a solution and do the specs.
+- Discuss the user story just before implementation, come up with a solution and do the specs.

-- Have UX phase, brainstorm a solution and create the specs just on time, before the development starts.
+- Have UX phase, brainstorm a solution and create the specs just in time, before development starts.